sakshar/rambler/README.md

 `mapReads.sh` contains the required commands to perform step A (Determine the reads corresponding to repetitive regions)
 `extractUnikmers.sh` contains the required commands to perform step B (Determine unikmers)
 `run.sh` contains the required commands to execute RAmbler's steps C, D, E and F (the assembly pipeline)
+`stitch.sh` contains the required commands to stitch the repeat resolved assembly back to the original draft/reference genome

 If you already have the HiFi reads corresponding to the repetitive regions and the unikmers, directly execute `run.sh` to obtain the repeat resolved assembly.
 If you don't have them, then first execute `mapReads.sh` by providing the current draft genome and the complete set of HiFi reads to it.
 Follow the detailed steps mentioned in `mapReads.sh` to extract reads mapping to the repetitive regions.
 For executing `mapReads.sh`, you will also need a local copy of [NucFreq](https://github.com/mrvollger/NucFreq).
 Next, for extracting the unikmers, execute `extractUnikmers.sh`.
 Follow the detailed instructions mentioned in `extractUnikmers.sh`.
+If you have already executed `run.sh` and obtained the repeat resolved assembly, execute `stitch.sh` to merge the newly reconstructed repeats with the draft genome.

 # Execution